For the past three days, Safaricom users have had issues with M-Pesa and Safaricom messages appearing in spam folders.

 This followed Safaricom’s announcement that registered M-Pesa users will no longer be able to send money to unregistered mobile money customers starting February 5.

-In a statement to its customers, the telecommunication company said registered users will “however be able to send and receive money across different mobile money providers like Airtel and T-Kash.
+In a statement to its customers, the telecommunication company said registered users will, however, be able to send and receive money across different mobile money providers like Airtel and T-Kash.

-The announcement was a surprise to many MPESA users, considering that in 2022 the Communication Authority of Kenya had directed that unregistered phone numbers would be switched off.
+The announcement was a surprise to many M-Pesa users, considering that in 2022, the Communication Authority of Kenya had directed that unregistered phone numbers would be switched off.